KrishArul26/Sentiments-Classifier-using-BERT/README.md

 <h2 align="center"> Conclusion </h2>

-<p style= 'text-align: justify;'> BERT pre-trained model is the best attention model for the NLP.
-Here, BERT works well with text for sentiment analysis but Its model weight is a little bigger than other NLP models.</p>
+<p style= 'text-align: justify;'> The pre-trained model BERT is the best attention model for NLP task.
+Here BERT works well with text for sentiment analysis, but its model weight is somewhat greater than that of other NLP models.</p>